michaelparenteau/middlebot/README.md

     cp -r middlebot/.middleman ~/.middleman

-You will then need to have mirb on your path and executable.
+You will then need to have mbot on your path and executable.
 I use a bin directory.
 If you cloned the repo you may:

     mkdir ~/bin && echo "export PATH=$PATH:$HOME/bin" >> ~/.bash_profile && source ~/.bash_profile
-    cp middlebot/mirb ~/bin/mirb && chmod +x ~/bin/mirb
+    cp middlebot/mbot ~/bin/mbot && chmod +x ~/bin/mbot

 The first command makes the bin folder and adds it to your path.
-The second command copies the mirb script to you bin folder and makes it executable.
+The second command copies the mbot script to you bin folder and makes it executable.

 After you have the template in place and the bash script ready to run, you may cd into your project folder and run:

-     mirb [project name]
+     mbot [project name]

 Enjoy!

 ## Important Notes

-* You will need a github account & heroku account to create those repos with mirb
+* You will need a github account & heroku account to create those repos with mbot
 * There is no failsafe around trying to create repos on github or heroku with names that already exist.
-You would need to pick up manually from where mirb left off when it failed.
+You would need to pick up manually from where mbot left off when it failed.